khaled-alshamaa/ar-php/README.md

 composer require khaled.alshamaa/ar-php
 ```

-Make sure that the autoload file from Composer is loaded. *if you are using Laravel framework, you don't have to do that.*
+Make sure that the autoload file from Composer is loaded. *if you are using composer for autoloading like what Laravel framework does, you don't have to do that.*

 ```php
 // somewhere early in your project's loading, require the Composer autoloader